hdanylevych/FlashChat-iOS/README.md

 * Used Firebase for user authentication, registration and login.
 * Worked with UITableViews.
 * Created custom views using .xib files to modify native design components.
-* How to embed View Controllers in a Navigation Controller and understand the navigation stack.
+* Embed View Controllers in a Navigation Controller and understand the navigation stack.

 ## Demo